OPM/ResInsight-UserDocumentation/content/3d-main-window/Filters.md

 - **Slice Filter**: Defining a filter to include or exclude a slice of cells in either I-, J-, or K-direction.

 The following exemplifies the use of a **Polygon Filter** and target points.
-Target points are defined and manipulated in 3D view as decribed in [User Defined Polyline Annotations]({{< relref "Annotations.md" >}}).
+Target points are defined and manipulated in 3D view as decribed in [Polygons]({{< relref "polygons" >}}).
 Vertically, the filter can be set to use the XY target positions or IJK-index of targeted cells.
 The actual filtering can be specified to whole cells inside polygon, cell center inside polygon, or any cell corner inside polygon.

 ![]({{< relref "" >}}images/3d-main-window/CellFilter_Polygon.png)